alfredwester/Zazu/README.md

 # Zazu php mvc-cms framework

 ## A customizable cms framework for php websites
-- Possibility to create and use a you own theme
+- Possibility to create and use you own theme
 - Plugins can be used to add additional functionality

 ### Installation: